seregazhuk/seregazhuk.github.io_old/_posts/2016-09-05-authentification-and-authorization.md

 So what is the key difference between these two words?

 ### Authentication
 Is a process of identifying yourself.
-It answers the question **"who you are?"**
+It answers the question **"who you are?"**.
+It basically deals with provided credentials and proving them to check if they are valid and match with an actual user.

 ### Authorization
 Is a process of checking if you are allowed to do, what you are going to do.
 It answers the question **"what can you do?**".
+The goal of authorization is to determine what things you have access to.